ValwareIRC/valware-unrealircd-mods/README.md

 Now that we've got that out of the way, let's talk!
 I'd love to hear your ideas.

-You can make a request by creating an issue in this repository =]
+You can make a request by [creating an issue in this repository :D](https://github.com/ValwareIRC/valware-unrealircd-mods/issues/new/choose)

 <br><br><br>